 With less than two weeks until Emmy night its time to take a look at my predictions for arguably the most prestigious awards for the night: the drama category.
 Spoiler Alert: its gonna get a little repetitive.

-Note: As always, when I say will win I am basing it off of the current odds and buzz from people far more in the know than myself and when I say should win I mean in my own biased and deeply personal opinion.
+Note: As always, when I say “Will Win” it I am basing it on the current odds and buzz and when I say “Should Win” I am basing it on my own personal and deeply biased opinion.